Call Mon-Sun:

 Antidepressants

-Antidepressants are primarily used to treat depression and anxiety disorders, but some can potentially lead to psychosis, especially if a person is taking a high dose or has higher risk factors.5
+Antidepressants are primarily used to treat depression and anxiety disorders, but some can potentially lead to psychosis, especially if a person is taking a high dose, polypharmacy, or has untreated contributing factors.5

 These are the types of antidepressants that have been associated with an increased risk of psychosis: